bww9641/automatic-meme/blogg/content/author.md

 >
 > _The Last Night of Love, The First Night of War_ - Camil Petrescu

 It's pretty hard for me to summarize in a few words who I am.
-But a TL:DR would look something like this.
+But a TL;DR would look something like this.

 **Radu**, 17 y/o interested in Social Sciences (especially politics and economics), Marketing enthusiast and fun guy to have around.